5 Ways to Plan a Child’s Birthday on a Budget

 Pick your theme:

 Summer parties are easy to throw at splash pads, neighborhood pools, parks, etc. For a winter party, turn your house into a fun zone.
-Pitch tents in your living room for boys; turn a bedroom into a dressing room for little girls.
+Pitch tents in your living room, for example.
 The trick is to use the space you have available to its best ability.
-A church fellowship hall can make for a great frugal location too.
+A church fellowship hall can make for a great frugal location, too.

 Once you’ve got the structure of the party down, it’s easy to throw in activities and goodies to make it all go smooth!